 Interested in any of the above opportunities?
 Make an appointment with Career Connections!

-An internship at Landmark is a career-related, credit-bearing experience that can provide mentorship, training, and exposure in a given field.
-Landmark College is committed to providing the resources required for students to access experiential learning opportunities and put into practice what they are learning in the classroom.
+An internship at Landmark College is a career-related, credit-bearing experience that can provide mentorship, training, and exposure in a given field.
+We are committed to providing the resources required for students to access experiential learning opportunities and put into practice what they are learning in the classroom.

 Limited campus housing is available for students who are interning locally during the summer, through our Summer Credit Program.